 Let's say you are viewing a page, and someone adds a comment to that page, or updates the page.
 Wouldn't it be cool to know about the comment or the update immediately?
 Now you can!
 Confluence displays a popup notification near the bottom of the screen.
 Choose 'Show' to see the comments, or 'Ignore' to dismiss the notification.

-Want to customise the home page of all new spaces created in Confluence?
+Want to customize the home page of all new spaces created in Confluence?
 Administrators can now edit a template for the home pages of site spaces and personal spaces.
 The process is quick and easy, and does not impact your existing spaces.

-Easier customisation of site welcome message
+Easier customization of site welcome message